-Disclaimer: I received an arc and a finished copy from the publisher!
+Disclaimer: I received an e-arc of this book from the publisher.
 Thanks!
 All opinions are my own.

 Book Series: Standalone

 Recommended For…: history buffs

 Recommended Age: 14+ (war mention, racism, calling out an author for being racist (Dr. Suess), POWs, romance, and slight sexual content, violence)

 Synopsis: From New York Times best-selling and acclaimed author Traci Chee comes We Are Not Free, the collective account of a tight-knit group of young Nisei, second-generation Japanese American citizens, whose lives are irrevocably changed by the mass U.S. incarcerations of World War II.

 Fourteen teens who have grown up together in Japantown, San Francisco.

 Fourteen teens who form a community and a family, as interconnected as they are conflicted.

 Fourteen teens whose lives are turned upside down when over 100,000 people of Japanese ancestry are removed from their homes and forced into desolate incarceration camps.